 To get the best interest rate on your auto loan, you must shop around ... you can do that by visiting Bankrate.com.
 I'm Kristin Arnold.

-Both new- and used-car loan rates pulled back this week.
+New and used car loan rates declined this week.

 A little research could save you BIG on interest.